Kaggle/kaggle-api/CONTRIBUTING.md

 ## Contributor License Agreement

 Contributions to this project must be accompanied by a Contributor License Agreement.
-You (or your employer) retain the copyright to your contribution;
+You (or your employer) will retain the copyright to your contribution;
 this simply gives us permission to use and redistribute your contributions as part of the project.
 Head over to <https://cla.developers.google.com/> to see your current agreements on file or to sign a new one.